colmhaugh/spanish-point/README.md

 - __The Footer__

   - The footer section includes links to the relevant social media sites for Spanish Point.
 The links will open to a new tab to allow easy navigation for the user.
-  - The footer includes an  icon to indicate the current weather of the area.
+  - The footer includes an icon to indicate the current weather of the area, the icon is a link to a weather forecast site.

 ![Footer](https://github.com/colmhaugh/spanish-point/blob/master/assets/images/footer.JPG)